Sayed997/Udacity_Tableau_Projects/README.md

 # Udacity_Tableau_Projects

-- This folder contains two Tableau Projects created for the Udacity Data Visualization NanoDegree
+- This folder contains two Projects created for the Udacity Data Visualization NanoDegree provided in PDF format.
-- The ReadMe file contains the **Tableau Public Dashboard links** under each project description.
+- This ReadMe file contains the **Tableau Public Dashboard links** under each project description.
 These links are not clickable in the Project PDFs provided.

 ### Project 2 - Sales Rocket Initial Proof of Concept Dashboard